Close

 How much tax exemption can be availed under 80D?

-• An individual or an individual with family (spouse & dependent children) can avail of a deduction of ₹25,000 per annum if the primary policyholder is below 60 years of age and ₹50,000 per annum if the primary policyholder is above 60 years of age.
+• An individual or an individual with family (spouse and dependent children) can avail of a deduction of ₹25,000 per annum if the primary policyholder is under 60 and ₹50,000 per annum if the primary policyholder is over 60.

 • Individuals can also claim tax deductions on the policy premiums paid towards the health insurance of their dependent parents.
-If the parents are below the age of 60, the applicable deduction is ₹25,000 per annum.
-However, if the parents are above 60 years of age, the maximum deduction is ₹50,000 per annum.
+If the parents are under 60, the applicable deduction is ₹25,000 per annum.
+However, if the parents are above 60, the maximum deduction is ₹50,000 per annum.

-• HUFs (Hindu Undivided Family) can also claim tax deductions up to ₹25,000 per annum.
-Also, they can claim an additional ₹25,000 for a separate policy for the dependent parents.
+• HUFs (Hindu Undivided Family) can also claim tax deductions up to ₹25,000 per annum and an additional ₹25,000 for a separate policy for the dependent parents.

-• NRIs get a tax deduction of ₹25,000 for their own health insurance, along with an additional ₹25,000 for parents’ health coverage.
+• NRIs get a tax deduction of ₹25,000 for their health insurance and an additional ₹25,000 for their parents’ health coverage.

 9